-COVID-19’s disproportionate impact on low-income populations and communities of color has further exposed deep inequalities in health outcomes.
+COVID-19’s disproportionate impact on low-income populations and communities of colour has further exposed deep inequalities in health outcomes.
 Deloitte has established the Deloitte Health Equity Institute to build upon a decade of impact made by the Deloitte Center for Health Solutions.

 The institute is grounded in its declaration of racism as a public health crisis and, as such, is dedicated to convening and amplifying the need for a crisis response.
 The institute was established to share our most impactful learnings, extend the efforts of others, and meaningfully contribute to broader health equity issues.

-Through the Deloitte Health Equity Institute, Deloitte is expanding its existing long-term commitment to aligning ecosystems of community-based organizations, government agencies, academics, and the private sector.
+Through the Deloitte Health Equity Institute, Deloitte is expanding its existing long-term commitment to aligning ecosystems of community-based organisations, government agencies, academics, and the private sector.
 These efforts are focused on enhancing research, driving equitable outcomes, and activating interventions that help address racism and bias, the performance of the health ecosystem, and the drivers of health.